 - Take all the information you received and attempt to reach a decision.
 Make the best decision that you can with the information you have.
 Consult with other HR colleagues to do the right thing.

 - Consult with an attorney to ensure that you are looking at the whole situation fairly based on the evidence you have.
 Make sure the attorney supports the direction you are taking.

 - Based on all of the documentation and advice from colleagues and your attorney, make decisions about whether sexual harassment occurred.
 Provide the appropriate discipline to the appropriate people, based on your findings.
 Make work or assignment setting adjustments, or change a reporting assignment if necessary.

-- Assure that no further incidents occur by following up, and documenting your follow-up.
-With the employee who made the original harassment claim.
-Keep documentation separate from the personnel file.
+- Assure that no further incidents occur by following up, and documenting your follow-up with the employee who made the original harassment claim.
+Keep documentation separate from the personnel file in an investigation folder.

 - Afford the employee, who may have been wrongly accused, the same courtesy of follow-up and documentation.
 Adjust working situations fairly where necessary for the comfort and productivity of all.

 Tips to Consider About a Sexual Harassment Investigation

 As you approach a sexual harassment investigation, recognize that the field you are playing on extends far more widely than the employee who is accusing and the person who has been accused.
 Despite your efforts to keep an investigation confidential, and even if you have asked every employee involved in the investigation to keep the investigation confidential, employees talk.
 Other employees watch and listen.

 - Legally, the employer will want to avoid any possibility or appearance that the employee’s complaint was disregarded.
 Respond immediately.

 - Ethically, the employer will not want to allow such behavior to exist in their workplace.